 Choosing the right therapist is critical because the wrong therapist could do more harm than good.
 Look for a therapist who can understand and support you in your personal values, beliefs, and goals.
 If you are a strongly religious person, your ideal counselor would be one who supports your religious values and understands your spiritual motivations.

 A therapist should not exert his personal values on you.
-A therapist should not push you to accept a gay identity or experience homosexual relationships if you do not desire to do so.
-The therapist should help you understand your issues and assist you in making choices congruent with your personal values and religious beliefs.
-He or she should help you understand the social and emotional variables that influence your sexual attractions.
+A therapist should help you understand your issues and assist you in making choices congruent with your personal values and religious beliefs.

-It is advisable that men who experience same-sex attraction choose a male therapist and that women choose a female therapist.
-Since many same-sex-attracted men experience defensive detachment from men, a male therapist is in a better position than a woman to help a man work through some of these issues.
-The same is true for women.
-A therapist of the same gender is also in a better position to help you understand your gender and guide you into relationships with others of your gender.
-If your therapy experience is successful, the close emotional relationship you develop with your therapist will be healing in itself and will encourage you to develop deeper relationships with others of your gender.
+It is advisable that men who experience same-sex attraction choose a male therapist because they can be in a better position than a woman to help a man work through some of the issues common among men who experience same-sex attraction.
+A therapist of the same gender is in a better position to help you understand your gender and guide you into relationships with others of your gender.
+If your therapy experience is successful, the close emotional relationship you develop with your therapist can be healing in itself and can encourage you to develop deeper relationships with others of your gender.

 Some of the organizations listed on this site can provide recommendations of therapists who fit the descriptions above.